-Brittany Schindler, GM of her father’s shop in Bellingham, Washington for over 10 years.
+Brittany Schindler, GM of her father’s shop in Rod’s Japanese Auto Care in Bellingham, WA for over 10 years.
 She loves working at the shop and being able to help people every day.
 Brittany has learned so much over the years by going to classes with great trainers and having a great business coach.
 One of her main focuses is to raise the standard of the automotive service and repair industry.

 Aden McDonnell is a second-generation shop owner, his parents have been in the business for 64 years.
 Aden has owned and operated since 2003.
 He worked for Ford dealership for 9 years and was the youngest service manager in Montana during his employment.
 Aden believes in coaching and has been with ATI for 8 years.
 He attended his first SuperConference in 2019 and it was a big change in his thought processes and operations.
 Aden is married and has two daughters.